disq-bio/disq/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Escalation

+To report an issue with the project leadership team, please contact [contact_person]

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]